nodejs/node-addon-api/doc/escapable_handle_scope.md

 - `[in] escapee`: Napi::Value or napi_env to promote to the outer scope

-Returns Napi:Value which can be used in the outer scope.
-This method can be called at most once on a given EscapableHandleScope.
+Returns `Napi::Value` which can be used in the outer scope.
+This method can be called at most once on a given `Napi::EscapableHandleScope`.
 If it is called more than once an exception will be thrown.

 ### Env